San Antonio Thunder: Demise and relocation

 Less than a week after the season had concluded, Don Batie announced his resignation as head coach of the Thunder to return to coaching the California State University Chico Wildcats.
 It was reported the Thunder has lost $600,000 during its two seasons of operations and was considering relocation with Atlanta mentioned as a possible destination for the franchise.
 During a press conference on September 16, 1976, owner Ward Lay announced that GM Jim Smith had resigned and that due to lack of local support were considering a move to Hawaii.
 The following week it was reported that Lay was looking for an investment of $500,000 for a 50% share of the team.
 In late October, team owner Ward Lay said that he had been approached by governor of Hawaii and the Mayor of Honolulu about moving the team to the island state.
 League sources also stated that, pending the Thunder relocating the owners of the Philadelphia Atoms were interested in relocating their franchise to Texas city.
-On November 18, 1976, the move to Hawaii was made official with the team public relations director and Ward Lay appearing at an event in Honolulu and posting a sign in its San Antonio office window stating "Mahola, San Antonio.
-Aloha, Hawaii" (English "Thank you, San Anonio.
+On November 18, 1976, the move to Hawaii was made official, with the club renamed Team Hawaii, with the team public relations director and Ward Lay appearing at an event in Honolulu and posting a sign in its San Antonio office window stating "Mahola, San Antonio.
+Aloha, Hawaii" (English "Thank you, San Antonio.
 Hello Hawaii).